elgopher/pixiq/docs/architecture.md

 Why you are still using OpenGL in 2020?

-> Because the API is easy to use (compared to Vulkan for example), is multiplatform (yes, it still works on MacOS) and has decent support in Go.
+> Because the API is easy to use (compared to Vulkan for example), is multiplatform (yes, it still works on MacOS) and has decent support for Go.